 Which of the following statements is/are correct?

-So, the force exerted on the bus by the towing vehicle is equal in magnitude and opposite in direction to the force exerted by the bus on the towing vehicle (statement II is correct).
+So the force the towing vehicle exerts on the bus is equal in magnitude and opposite in direction to the force the bus exerts back on the towing vehicle.

 50.